 - Now tap on the recording and then tap the Share button.

-- Now choose if you would like to send the recording file to your Mac with AirDrop, send to Notes, attach to an email or iMessage, etc. You can transfer the file to Voice Memos app to edit it further.
+- Now choose if you would like to send the recording file from your iPhone to Mac with AirDrop, send to Notes, attach to an email or iMessage, etc. You can transfer the file to Voice Memos app to edit it further.

 Do remember that it might be illegal in some regions to record calls without informing the other person.
 So make sure you don’t do anything illegal with this workaround, which has been given for educational purposes only and we won’t be liable for any mishaps.